 How to choose a video editing laptop

-Your budget will obviously determine your choice when it comes to selecting a laptop for the best video editing purposes.
+Your budget will determine your choice when it comes to selecting a laptop for video editing.
 However, don't forget to choose a device that (a) is expandable (so that you can add more memory or an additional SSD if necessary), (b) one that comes with next business day warranty (or at least offers it as an option) and (c) features ample connectivity as users are likely to transfer files either via a cloud storage option or via an external storage (most likely to be a portable SSD).

 |Editing resolution||1080p (1920 x 1080)||4K (3840 x 2160)||4K (3840 x 2160)|